splunk/observability-workshop/docs/smartagent/prep.md

     In this section you will  build and launch the Multipass instance which will run the Kubernetes (K3s) environment that you will use in multiple labs.

-    !!! important "Make sure to use your initials" During the build of your Multipass instance you need to provide a name, please use the `INSTANCE` variable generated above so that the value of the instance hostname is unique.

     !!!
 Warning
         In the [µAPM](../../apm/) module there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.